-If you want to reach your professional goals, there’s no time like the present to start self-promoting yourself in your chosen field.
-Everyone knows that hard work, strong work ethics, and excellent job performance are significant in advancing your career, but if you really want to boost your chances at getting ahead then it’s time to consider key ways to self-promote for your field.
+If you want to find success in reaching your professional goals, there’s no time like the present to start self-promoting yourself.
+Everyone knows that hard work, strong work ethics, and excellent job performance are significant in advancing your career.
+But if you really want to boost your chances of getting ahead, then it’s time to consider key ways to self-promote for your field.

+While many assignments are filling a specific need for the company, being able to demonstrate your unique value shows leadership that you’re more than just a temporary solution.
 Everyone comes to the table with a different set of experiences, so use your experiences and your personal expertise to tailor the terms of the value you contribute to fit the job.
-This will allow you to change the tone from being about you specifically to what you can offer and contribute to the organization.

 The more you compliment and bring attention to the accomplishments of others, the more your own accomplishments are highlighted along the way.
 This small act shows that you’re plugged in and aware of what’s happening within your organization.

-If you receive emails or letters that compliment your work, or just a generally glowing review, forward them on to your supervisor or coworker.
+If you receive emails or letters that compliment your work, or just a generally glowing review, pass them along to your supervisor or coworker.
 Supervisors like to see what those on their team are doing, and it allows them to pass that along to others in the company to showcase what their team is accomplishing while also highlighting your good work.

-These little changes to your day-to-day behavior allow those in leadership positions to see your value.
-You’ll be more likely to enhance your career with a little self-promotion and effort, while also cultivating relationships with key people in your organization.
+These little changes to your day-to-day behavior allow those in leadership positions to see your value, and ensure success with every locum tenens assignment.
+You’ll be more likely to enhance your career with a little self-promotion and effort, while also cultivating relationships with key people in your organization